tigera/docs/calico-enterprise/networking/web-application-firewall.mdx

 ### Value

-A web application firewall (WAF) protects web applications from a variety of application layer attacks such as [cross-site scripting (XSS)](https://www.f5.com/services/resources/glossary/cross-site-scripting-xss-or-css), [SQL injection](https://www.f5.com/services/resources/glossary/sql-injection), and [cookie poisoning](https://www.f5.com/services/resources/glossary/cookie-poisoning), among others.
-Attacks to apps are the [leading cause of breaches](https://www.f5.com/labs/articles/threat-intelligence/application-protection-report-2019--episode-2--2018-breach-trend) given that HTTP traffic is often the gateway to your valuable data.
+A web application firewall (WAF) protects web applications from a variety of application layer attacks such as {% include open-new-window.html text='cross-site scripting (XSS)' url='https://www.f5.com/services/resources/glossary/cross-site-scripting-xss-or-css' %}, {% include open-new-window.html text='SQL injection' url='https://www.f5.com/services/resources/glossary/sql-injection' %}, and {% include open-new-window.html text='cookie poisoning' url='https://www.f5.com/services/resources/glossary/cookie-poisoning' %}, among others.
+Given that attacks on apps are the {% include open-new-window.html text='leading cause of breaches' url='https://www.f5.com/labs/articles/threat-intelligence/application-protection-report-2019--episode-2--2018-breach-trend' %}, you need to protect the HTTP traffic that provides a gateway to valuable app data.

 Historically, web application firewalls (WAFs) were deployed at the edge of your cluster to filter incoming traffic.
-Our WAF solution takes a unique, cloud-native approach to web security by allowing you to implement zero-trust rules for **internal east/west traffic** inside your cluster
+Our WAF solution takes a unique, cloud-native approach to web security by allowing you to implement zero-trust rules for **internal east/west traffic** inside your cluster.

-The {{site.prodname}} WAF allows you to selectively run service traffic within your cluster and protects intra-cluster traffic from common HTTP-layer attacks such as SQL injection or cross-site request forgery.
-You can augment this protection with {{site.prodname}} network policies to enforce security controls on selected pods on the host.
+{{site.prodname}} WAF allows you to selectively run service traffic within your cluster, and protect intra-cluster traffic from common HTTP-layer attacks such as SQL injection, and cross-site request forgery.
+To increase protection, you can use {{site.prodname}} network policies to enforce security controls on selected pods on the host.

 In addition to protecting against application layer attacks, any blocked HTTP requests will be logged and available in ElasticSearch for review.
 You can also set globalAlerts to be triggered based on these logs.

-Features
+### Features

-This how-to-guide uses the following Calico Enterprise features:
+This how-to-guide uses the following {{site.prodname}} features:
 - Application Layer resource

 ### Concepts